MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

 In `MainWindow.xaml.h` and `MainWindow.xaml.cpp`, delete the declarations and definitions of the placeholder **MyProperty** and **myButton_Click**, leaving only the constructor.

 Those are the last of the changes we need to make to migrate the *Photo Editor* sample app.
-In the next section we'll confirm that we've correctly followed the steps.
+In the **Test the migrated app** section we'll confirm that we've correctly followed the steps.

 ## Known issues